Blessed, Honored Pioneers

 After all their sacrifice in Nauvoo, God urged them West to Pioneer at a much larger scale under the leadership of Brigham Young.
 They had to leave their city of peace to forge an existence farther west in the Salt Lake Valley.

-Millions of members of the Church of Jesus Christ of Latter-day Saints have stories of pioneer ancestors who forge across the West with wagons, handcarts or just by foot to join the Saints in Brigham Young's Western kingdom of God.
-They were Pioneers, yet, they did not end the tradition of pioneering in the LDS Christian culture.
+Millions of members of The Church of Jesus Christ of Latter-day Saints have stories of pioneer ancestors who forge across the West with wagons, handcarts or just by foot to join the Saints in Brigham Young's Western kingdom of God.
+They were Pioneers, yet, they did not end the tradition of pioneering in the Latter-day Saint culture.

-All over the world, there are LDS Christians pioneering the new way of life they learned.
+All over the world, there are Saints pioneering the new way of life they learned.
 They leave the old life that they knew of cultural comforts to explore a newness in the Restored Gospel of Jesus Christ.

 Salt Lake Valley

-One such modern pioneer of the LDS Christian faith endured an emotional hell before finding the spiritual promised land ever present in her hopes and dreams.
+One such modern pioneer of The Church of Jesus Christ's faith endured an emotional hell before finding the spiritual promised land ever present in her hopes and dreams.
 Her name is changed for her protection along with others in this telling of her true experience.

 Eritrea was at a point in her life where she craved the uplifting feelings she remembered experiencing when she sang in her gospel choir in high school.
 Coming from a home where church attendance was not common, she worried at having nothing appropriate to wear to attend one.